 Click here for the 2016 Application.

 In 1966, PARADE magazine approached the IACP wanting to enhance the image of the police in the United States.
 Their idea – an Outstanding Policeman Award which would be awarded at the IACP’s Annual Conference.

 Over the past 50 years, this award has changed in many ways – from its name to eligibility criteria to its geographic scope and eligibility criteria.
-But one thing has remained the same – its commitment to highlighting the outstanding and heroic achievements among police officers around the globe and the sacrifices made daily by law enforcement’s finest.
+But one thing has remained the same – its commitment to highlighting the outstanding and heroic achievements among police officers and the sacrifices made daily by law enforcement's finest around the world.